MEN IN WOMEN'S SPORTS: UNSAFE AND UNFAIR

 These differences explain why approximately ten thousand male track athletes, including high schoolers, have recorded faster times for the 100-meter sprint than the female world record holder, the late Florence Griffith-Joyner.

-Trans-identified males and males with disorders of sexual development have taken thousands of places in competitions and medals from female athletes at various levels over the past four years alone.
+“Trans-identified” males have taken thousands of places in competitions and medals from female athletes at various levels over the past four years alone.
 By one account, they’ve received more than $1.6 million in prize money that would have gone to females had the males not competed.

 THE POWER IMBALANCE AND THE RISK OF INJURY